koalalorenzo/blog/content/posts/202208-prevent-macos-sleep-makefiles/index.md

 ```bash
 caffeinate -i ${COMMAND}
 ```
-This will prevent the system from sleeping while the `${COMMAND}` is running.
+This will prevent the system from sleeping while the `${COMMAND}` runs.

+I prefer to allow the display to sleep so that I can save some energy.
 I am using the `-i` flag to prevent the system from idle sleeping, while I could also use `-d` to prevent the display from sleeping.
 You can get more options from a quick check in the manual (`man caffeinate`).
-I prefer to allow the display to _sleep_, so that I can save some energy.

 {{< image src="man-caffeinate.feature.webp" class="big">}}